skypilot-org/skypilot/docs/source/examples/interactive-development.rst

 Connect
 -------

-A user can easily connect to the cluster with the following ways:
+A user can easily connect to the cluster using your method of choice:

 SSH
 ~~~